Skip to content

 9. Squirrels

-When squirrels see humans stealing their peanuts, this behavior develops in the experiment.
+When squirrels observe humans stealing their peanuts, they adapt their behavior accordingly.

 8. Octopus